tchughesiv/cf-mini/README.md

 # connect:

 Cloud Foundry should take anywhere from 4 to 10 minutes to initialize the first time you run the container (depending on your Docker server setup).
 In my tests on an Ubuntu 15.04 Docker server with 4 procs it took about 4 minutes consistently.
-Subsequent (existing) container runs should be a little faster.

   You'll know the stack is ready for use when you're able to access this ruby app: